R1. Reportable Events

 4. Where substantial property damage has occurred

-The incidents above, with the exception of d.5, regarding inquiries and visits by elected officials or their offices, also require a significant incident report be submitted through the Significant Incident Reporting (SIR) System, as outlined in R4 (below).
+The incidents above, also require a significant incident report be submitted through the Significant Incident Reporting (SIR) System, as outlined in R4 (below).

 R3.
 Incidents That Require Occupational Safety and Health Administration (OSHA) Notification